calaldees/teacherEducation/teacherEducation/creativeTeaching.md

 "The Creativity Conundrum"
 --------------------------

+* Creativity
-* Creativity come with uncertainty and risk
+    * comes with uncertainty and 'risk'
+    * is difficult to measure
-* Risks required for _outstanding_
+* Risks required to reach _outstanding_
 * Nobody can become autonomous leaner without being creative

 > Louie Armstrong cant be creative if he doesn't know what end of the trumpet to blow into
-* base skills
+* base skills?
-* pallet of skills
+* 'pallet' of skills?

-* encourage trainees to be subversive!
+* encourage trainees to be subversive?!
 * If we are creative, how does that help them?
 * Can't just go from 0 to creative in 6.5 seconds